Ketone Bodies – The Newest Supplement for Endurance Performance?

 Other Things to Consider

 • COST!
-The real deal – Ketone Esters – have only just hit the market, and per dose are EXPENSIVE!
-This will really limit when you can use it and even if you can afford to trial it’s use in training.
+The real deal – Ketone Esters – have only just hit the market, and per dose, they are EXPENSIVE!
+This will really limit when you can use them and whether you can afford to trial their use in training.

 • Be wary of Ketone Salts.
-These are sold most often by Multi-Level Marketing companies and have been shown not to get the blood ketone levels high enough to induce a performance benefit.
-There are some benefits still, but you may not need to follow a keto diet to get them – which is what the main company selling them claims!
+These are often sold by Multi-Level Marketing companies and have been shown not to raise blood ketone levels high enough to induce a performance benefit.
+There are some benefits still, but you may not need to follow a keto diet to get them – contrary to what the main companies selling them claim!

-• Be cautious of imposters – there are plenty of products out there claiming to be ketone inducing that are clearly not once looking through the ingredients!
+• Be cautious of imposters – there are plenty of products out there claiming to be ketone-inducing that are clearly not once you look through the ingredients!

 • Seek advice regarding timing and dosage for important endurance events.
 Even longer events require intermittent stages of increased effort (e.g. hill efforts or sprints).
 This should be considered prior to supplementation.

-• It is important to consider your own individual tolerance of ketone bodies both close to an event and during an event.
-Issues can include gut tolerance, the poor tolerance of the bitter taste and the larger amounts of fluid that need to be consumed with the ester.
+• It is important to consider your own individual tolerance of ketone bodies, both close to an event and during it.
+Issues can include gut tolerance, poor tolerance of the bitter taste, and the larger amounts of fluid that need to be consumed with the ester.

-• Absorption of ketones are affected by other nutrients – if taken incorrectly, this could compromise how you fuel for your event.
-Seek professional advice when if unsure.
+• Absorption of ketones is affected by other nutrients – if taken incorrectly, this could compromise how you fuel for your event.
+Seek professional advice if unsure.

 Summarising the Evidence: